 - 1 tablespoon guacamole

-- Either place the largest component on the bottom (like the rice), then pile everything on top, or place everything in separate spots in the bowl.
+- Take out your other ingredients and start placing them in the bowl with the flank steak.
+Either place the largest component on the bottom (like the rice), then pile everything on top, or place everything in separate spots in the bowl.
 Enjoy!